• Home

 Thanks to the proliferation of open banking apps, account holders now reap the rewards of receiving routine reports.
 They detail their account balances, expenditures, and accumulated savings.

 The worldwide AI software in the fintech market is poised to achieve a staggering milestone.
 The projections indicate its valuation of $26.67 billion by the year 2026.
-This all while maintaining a remarkable compound annual growth rate (CAGR) of 23.17%, spanning from 2021 to 2026.
 Remarkably, more than 90% of fintech enterprises worldwide have already deeply integrated AI and ML into their operations.

-Machine learning is also a key fintech trend, driving personalized services and efficient risk management.
+Machine learning (ML) is also among the latest fintech trends, driving personalized services and efficient risk management.
 Also, ML provides algorithmic trading, AI-powered customer support, and innovative credit scoring.
 Furthermore, machine learning enhances regulatory compliance, cybersecurity, and predictive analytics.

 Distributed ledger technology (DLT) is a sophisticated digital system that enables multiple computers or nodes to maintain a tamper-resistant and transparent ledger of transactions collaboratively.
 This technology, often associated with blockchain, offers decentralization and immutability.
 DLT relies on consensus among participants to ensure the security and accuracy of recorded data.